General events | Consumer Terms and Conditions

 12.2 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the tickets and events, including the right to receive services which are provided with reasonable skill and care, and for defective products under the Consumer Protection Act 1987.

-12.3 When we not are liable for damage caused by third parties.
+12.3 When we are not liable for damage caused by third parties.
 We are not responsible for damage or injury caused by third parties or for loss of personal property at any events whilst on our sites or left in vehicles.

 12.4 We are not liable for business losses.
 We only supply the tickets and events for personal use.
 You are not permitted to use the tickets for resale in the course of business or for a profit.
 If you use the tickets for any commercial, business or re-sale purpose we will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.